Contact: Leslie Gonzalez

 NYBC thanks every individual blood donor and the wide variety of organizations that sponsor blood drives throughout the winter season.

 Toll Free: 1-800-933-2566

 Any company, community organization, place of worship, or individual may host a blood drive.
-NYBC also offers special community service scholarships for students who organize community blood drives during the summer.
+NYBC also offers special community service scholarships for students who organize community blood drives during the winter holiday and summer periods.
 Blood donors receive free mini-medical exams on site including information about their temperature, pulse rate, blood pressure and hemoglobin level.
 Eligible donors include those people at least age 16 (with parental permission or consent), who weigh a minimum of 110 pounds, are in good health and meet all Food & Drug Administration and NY or NJ State Department of Health donor criteria.
-People over 75 may donate with a doctor's note.
+People age 76 and over may donate with a doctor's note.